Mexico registers more than 8,500 new COVID-19 cases amid new surge

-MEXICO CITY, July 7 (Reuters) - Mexico reported 8,507 new confirmed COVID-19 infections on Wednesday, as case numbers rose amid signs of a surging pandemic and a slow vaccination rollout in the country.
+MEXICO CITY (Reuters) -Mexico reported 8,507 new confirmed COVID-19 infections on Wednesday, as case numbers rose amid signs of a surging pandemic and a slow vaccination rollout in the country.

 The daily jump in cases marks the highest level of infections since Feb.
 24, according to official data, and follows nearly 8,000 additional COVID-19 infections posted by the Health Ministry on Tuesday.